isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Registration.md

 permalink: /others/Information-for-Sec-1-2022/registration/
 description: ""
 third_nav_title: Information for Sec 1 2022
+variant: markdown
 ---
 ### Secondary 1 Registration

-Secondary 1 Registration will be on **Thursday, 23 December 2021** and we are pleased to inform you that you can complete the registration **online**.

-Please complete the online registration by clicking on this **[link](https://for.edu.sg/fmsssec1reg2022)**.
-The online registration form will be open on **Thursday, 23 December 2021**, from **8am until 5pm**.
-You will receive an email confirmation upon completing the form.
+Secondary 1 Registration will open at **9am** on&nbsp;**Thursday, 21 December 2023.**&nbsp; You can complete the registration&nbsp;**online**&nbsp; by clicking on this [link](https://for.edu.sg/fmsssec1registration).
+The online registration will close at **5pm the same day.** You will receive an email confirmation upon completing the form.

-#### (A)   Subject-Based Banding (SBB)
+#### (A)&nbsp;&nbsp; Subject-Based Banding (SBB)

-If you are posted to the **Normal (Academic)** or **Normal (Technical)** stream, besides doing the online registration indicated above, you will receive an email from **Mdm Veronica Chua**, our school’s **Administration Manager**, on 22 December 2021 from 3 pm onwards ( updated as of 22 December 2021, 2.57pm as PG will be having a downtime from 3 to 5 pm), if your child / ward is eligible for Subject-Based Banding.
+If you are posted to the&nbsp;**Normal (Academic)**&nbsp;or&nbsp;**Normal (Technical)**&nbsp;stream, besides doing the online registration indicated above, you will receive an email from&nbsp;**Mdm Veronica Chua**, our school’s&nbsp;**Administration Manager**, on 22 December 2021&nbsp;from 3 pm onwards ( updated as of 22 December 2021, 2.57pm as PG will be having a downtime from 3 to 5 pm),&nbsp;if your child / ward is eligible for Subject-Based Banding.

-#### (B)   Mother Tongue Language & Other Languages
+#### (B)&nbsp;&nbsp; Mother Tongue Language &amp; Other Languages

-Higher Mother Tongue Languages (HMTL)
+Higher Mother Tongue Languages (HMTL)&nbsp;

-**An e-copy of the HMTL Option Form will be sent to you via email on 22 December 2021**, if your child / ward is eligible.
+**An e-copy of the HMTL Option Form will be sent to you via email on 22 December 2021**,&nbsp;if your child / ward is eligible.

 Higher Chinese Language (HCL)

 Students taking HCL will attend lessons in Fairfield Methodist School (Secondary) during curriculum time.
 The school has the flexibility to allow students who do not meet the criteria to take up HCL to do so, if such students are assessed to have exceptional ability in Chinese Language and are able to do HCL without affecting their performance in other subjects.
 A HCL Entry Test will be conducted on 30 December 2021.
-Students who are eligible to take the HCL Entry Test will be informed after Secondary 1 Registration.
-The result of the entry test will be released on the first day of school.
+Students who are eligible to take the HCL Entry Test will be informed after Secondary 1 Registration.&nbsp;The result of the entry test will be released on the first day of school.

+&nbsp; &nbsp; &nbsp;

 Higher Malay Language (HML) / Higher Tamil Language (HTL)

-Students taking HML or HTL will attend lessons at a designated centre outside of curriculum time.
-Students can submit their HML or HTL Option Form to the General Office when they report to Fairfield Methodist School (Secondary).
+Students taking HML or HTL will attend lessons at a designated centre outside of curriculum time.&nbsp; Students can submit their HML or HTL Option Form to the General Office when they report to Fairfield Methodist School (Secondary).

 Tamil Language (TL) / Basic Tamil Language (BTL)